Apple’s iPadOS 14.6 update is causing problems for some iPad users.

 iPad mini, iPad Pro, iPad Air, and iPad users are complaining about a variety of bugs and performance issues including some that popup every time Apple releases new software.

-The current list of iPadOS 14.4 problems includes download and installation problems, UI lag, crashes, various issues with Contacts, issues with first and third-party apps, problems installing Fitness+, issues with Widgets, Face ID problems, Wi-Fi issues, and Bluetooth issues.
+The current list of iPadOS 14.6 problems includes download and installation problems, UI lag, crashes, various issues with Contacts, issues with first and third-party apps, problems with Fitness+, issues with Widgets, Face ID problems, Wi-Fi issues, and Bluetooth issues.

 We’ve also heard about severe battery drain issues impacting owners of older iPad models like the 2018 iPad Pro.
 These issues are fairly widespread it seems.